Changed Relation Between Radio Flux F10,7 And Some Solar Activity Indices During Cycles 21 - 23

-During the minimum of activity cycle both values $F_{ind}^{background}(t)$ and $\Delta F_{ind}^{AR}(t)$ are small, but additional flux from active regions is not neglect in relation to background flux that has the minimum values from all the activity cycle.
-Therefore values $a$ and $b$ from Table 2 cannot describe the linear regression in cycle's minimum and values of $K_{corr}$ reach the minimum values in the cycle.
+During the minimum of activity cycle both values $F_{ind}^{background}(t)$ and $\Delta F_{ind}^{AR}(t)$ are small, but the additional flux from active regions can't be neglected in relation to background flux (which has the minimum values from all the activity cycle).
+Therefore values $a$ and $b$ from Table 2 can't be described to a considerable degree by the linear regression in cycle's minimum and values of $K_{corr}$ have their minimum values in the cycle.

-During the maximum of activity cycle $\Delta F_{ind}^{AR}(t)$ often exceeds $F_{ind}^{background}(t)$ so disbalance in linear regression between activity indices increases and values of $K_{corr}$ reach the minimum values in the activity cycle too.
+During the maximum of activity cycle the values $\Delta F_{ind}^{AR}(t)$ often exceeds $F_{ind}^{background}(t)$ and disbalance in linear regression between activity indices increases.
+The values of $K_{corr}$ have also their minimum values in the activity cycle.